-Measures to reduce or phase-out the emissions of specific pollutants have not been identified in the PoMs, although in some cases there is a specific investigative study planned regarding the occurrence or exceedance of a certain pollutant (GR1/2/3/5).
+Measures to reduce or phase-out the emissions of specific pollutants have not been identified in the PoMs, although in some cases there is a specific investigative study planned regarding the occurrence or exceedance of a certain pollutant (GR 1/2/3/5).

-12.6 Measures related to Article 9 (water pricing policies)
+1.14 Measures related to Article 9 (water pricing policies)

-Overall, the work done on the economic analysis differs significantly between RBDs (with common approaches each in GR1/2/3, GR4/5/8, GR6/7, GR9/10 and GR11/12).
+Overall, the work done on the economic analysis differs significantly between RBDs (with common approaches each in GR1/2/3, GR4/5/8, GR6/7, GR9/10, GR11/12 and GR13/14.
 According to the Greek authorities, this is due to the extensive lack of data and the different RBDs following the approach deemed most suitable for the data available to them.
 There seems to be no clear national guidance on the issue.

-For all RBDs, the economic analysis shows gaps regarding the actual information used or available (e.g. division of costs for public water supply and sewage is not possible; lack of information regarding assets, (operational) costs and revenues for many water supply companies/municipalities; there is a lack of metering in agriculture, etc.) and questionable methodologies and assumptions are used (e.g. regarding the way financial costs are calculated (using "average values" for many important elements of the calculation), the way (cross-) subsidies are (not) considered (especially regarding irrigation), for the calculation of environmental costs (e.g. taking as a basis the "status" of water bodies while many of them are in "unknown status", linking the existence of environmental costs to the existence of a waste water treatment plant which does not cover non internalised environmental and resource costs, including costs the costs related to water abstraction, assuming in many cases that irrigation does not entail environmental costs, etc.).
+For all RBDs, the economic analysis shows gaps regarding the actual information used or available (e.g. division of costs between public water supply and sewage is not possible; lack of information regarding assets, (operational) costs and revenues for many water supply companies/municipalities; there is a lack of metering in agriculture, etc.) and questionable methodologies and assumptions are used (e.g. regarding the way financial costs are calculated (using "average values" for many important elements of the calculation), the way (cross-) subsidies are (not) considered (especially regarding irrigation), for the calculation of environmental costs (e.g. taking as a basis the "status" of water bodies while many of them are in "unknown status", linking the existence of environmental costs to the existence of a waste water treatment plant which does not cover non internalised environmental and resource costs, including as costs the costs related to water abstraction, assuming in many cases that irrigation does not entail environmental costs, assuming in some cases that no environmental cost is associated with industries since they are subject to environmental permits they have already implemented adequate treatment-hence no additional environmental impacts, etc.).

-There is no consideration or discussion of the polluter pays principle, the contribution of water users to the costs of water services and the implementation of incentive pricing.
+There is no consideration or discussion of the polluter pays principle, the implementation of incentive pricing, or the contribution of water users to the costs of water services in some cases

 There is no clear definition of water services.
 In general, water supply and wastewater treatment services are treated together as one service, while also "irrigation water services, mainly from organised irrigation" seem to be considered as a water service (GR01/2/3 explicitly also mention "self-service" for irrigation as a water service).
 In other cases (e.g. GR04/5/8), additional water services are identified (e.g. recycled water provision).
 There is no clear approach to the identification of relevant water uses in the Article 9 context across the RBDs.
+GR13 identifies three main users (domestic/urban water use, irrigation, industry), yet the analysis is conducted for the ones connected to the public water supply systems (no consideration of self-supplied users), while industry is not clearly separated from the domestic/urban public water supply.